Hurwa134/Hurwa134.github.io/prototype2.md

 For Prototype Test II we crafted giant candles out of cardboard, clay, wire, and iridescent plastic.

-We painted the candles with acrylic and covered them in glitter, and placed strands of fairy lights (similar to Christmas lights) powered via remote controls inside the flames, which were made of clear plastic glued to shaped wire frames.
+We painted the candles with acrylic and covered them in glitter, and placed strands of fairy lights (similar to Christmas lights) powered via remote controls inside the flames.
+Flames were made of clear plastic glued to the wires shaped into flames to hold the light strands.

 We also created a large "vase" out of wire, covered in reflective, mirror-like mylar film.
-We also made giant place mats covered in mylar.
-We hid the speaker in the vase and covered it with red cellophane (to mimic roses in a vase).
+We made giant placemats covered in mylar as well.
+The speaker was hidden in the vase and covered with red cellophane (to mimic roses in a vase).

 ![img](img/making1.jpeg)